MAGALA-RICHARD/apsimNGpy-documentations/doc/comp_cultivar.rst

 .. image:: ../images/Cultivar_Maize_Yield_Lineplot.png

-All cultivar had the same annual yield trend byt difference in terms yield are also clearly visible among them
+All cultivar had the same annual yield trend but there is a year when a_90 had more maize yield than all the others